Carbone On-Premise

 Following actions can be customized:

-It is recommended to create a separate NodeJS repository:
+To create a custom plugin, it is recommended to create a independant NodeJS repository:

 # Create a separate folder